-EU and US scrap on Russia sanctions gets worse
+EU-US scrap on Russia sanctions gets worse

 The EU has threatened to retaliate against US sanctions on European firms that invest in Russian energy projects.